NON-DISCRIMINATION FOR INDIVIDUAL WITH DISABILITIES POLICY

-A person who requires an accommodation or an auxiliary aid or service should contact the following official; interpreter requests should be made as far in advance as possible but no later than 48 hours before the scheduled event: Caleb C.D.
-Katz, Village Administrator, and Non-Discrimination Officer, at (906) 337-1713.
+A person who requires an accommodation or an auxiliary aid or service should contact the following official; interpreter requests should be made as far in advance as possible but no later than 48 hours before the scheduled event: Amber Goodman, Village Administrator, and Non-Discrimination Officer, at (906) 337-1713.

-Complaints that a Village of Calumet program, service, or activity is not accessible to persons with disabilities should be directed to Mr. Katz.
-Complaints of disability-based discrimination against applicants for Village of Calumet employment or Village of Calumet employees should be directed to Mr. Katz.
+Complaints that a Village of Calumet program, service, or activity is not accessible to persons with disabilities should be directed to Ms. Goodman.
+Complaints of disability-based discrimination against applicants for Village of Calumet employment or Village of Calumet employees should be directed to Ms. Goodman.

 The Village of Calumet will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.